This story has been updated. It was originally published on July 22, 2019.

 UltraSearch is more user-friendly than Everything, but it doesn’t offer as many features.
 What sets it apart, though, is a built-in preview tool, so you can take a quick look at the files to make sure you’ve got the right one.

-Spotlight is the hub of search on macOS, and hitting Cmd+Space on the keyboard or clicking the magnifying glass on the menu bar launches it.
+Spotlight is the hub of search on macOS, and hitting Cmd+Space on the keyboard or clicking the magnifying glass on the menu bar will launch it.
 Type out the name of the file you’re looking for and you can have it open in seconds.

 By default, your search results will include apps, contacts, and web results, so you might need to do a bit of scrolling to get to the file you’re after.
 If you only want to use Spotlight to look for files, you can specify this in the Spotlight dialog via the Apple menu and System Preferences.